|About Us News Resources Login Become a member Help Search|

 He grudgingly left Bragolach to attend the newcomers, deftly loosing both saddles and draping them over a stall door as Galadhmir led the weary horses away.
 Luinheled brought the replacement mounts, already bridled with the quick efficiency that characterized the stables under his management, leaving his noble protege to finish the job.

-“We have met before have we not, Thranduil?” the second herald inquired with a sly air about him, as though he thought a lord of the Mithrim would not wish to be recognized performing menial tasks.
+“We have met before, have we not, Thranduil?” the second herald inquired with a sly air about him, as though he thought a lord of the Mithrim would not wish to be recognized performing menial tasks.

 “It is possible,” Thranduil answered disinterestedly as he lay a clean blanket over the horse’s back and set the saddle on it.
 These two were obviously not of the benignant sort of Golodhrim he had learned to appreciate.
 “Apparently I did not bother to remember you.”

 Thranduil ignored them as they indulged in a hearty laugh at his expense, though it required monumental strength of will.
 There was nothing to be gained by stirring his anger now, though he did cinch the girth strap with a bit more force than he normally would.
-The grey mare seemed indignant, so he whispered a soft apology and ran a steady hand over her face as he rounded her to attend her companion.
+The gray mare seemed indignant, so he whispered a soft apology and ran a steady hand over her face as he rounded her to attend her companion.

 “I did not expect the representatives of Gil-galad’s household to be so uncouth in their address,” Thranduil retorted, his voice hardening as he turned to face them directly over the back of the horse.
-“Perhaps I am to charitably conclude that it is simply because you simply know no better, and no one has yet bothered to instruct you in the skills of common courtesy.”
+“Perhaps I am to charitably conclude that it is simply because you know no better, and no one has bothered to instruct you in the skills of common courtesy.”
 He cinched the second saddle without having to drop his gaze.
 “Or could it be that you do indeed know what manners are, yet you find some perverse pleasure in making yourself a detriment to your race and to your father’s name?
 That is, if your father’s name was aught to be proud of in the first place.
 One can never be certain when it is the Golodhrim who are concerned.”

 “Hold your own,” Galadhmir spoke up adamantly from behind them, a pale but forbidding echo of his friend and brother.
 “It could well be that the lesson shall be yours if you provoke him further.”